permalik/tymalik_primary/articles/0001-build-a-pc.md

 #### Insert Hard Drives

 Whether disk drive or solid-state, hard drives should be placed and locked into provided bays inside the case.

+## Final Thoughts

+This process should be quite straight-forward.
+And while this project is not terribly complex, a successful build can provide the confidence to continue onto more advanced concepts.

 Photo by <a href="https://unsplash.com/@lazycreekimages?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Michael Dziedzic</a> on <a href="https://unsplash.com/s/photos/cpu?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>